angella-qian/kpop-dance-roadmap/README.md

 - Clean UI with multiple themes

 ## Why I built this
-I kept getting asked: "where do I start with K-pop dances?"
+I kept getting asked: "where do I start with kpop dances?"
 So I built this tool to make that easier.

 ## Tech